vijaybalebail/In-memory-workshop/In_memory/Enable_load/setup-inmem.md

  </copy>
 ````

-19. poplulate external table  and verify its populated.
+19. Confir poplulate external table  and verify its populated.

 ````
 <copy>